-High satisfaction does not equate to high loyalty.
-A customer could be highly satisfied with a company’s products and services, but that doesn’t mean they are also loyal as a competitor could lure them away with a more attractive customer value proposition.
+High satisfaction scores do not equate to high loyalty.
+A customer could be highly satisfied with a company’s products and services, but that doesn’t mean they are also loyal.
+A competitor could lure them away with a more attractive customer value proposition.
 Conversely, a customer may not be satisfied with a company’s offering but could display loyalty simply due to the barriers of inertia or the difficulties in switching brands.

 Integral to both satisfaction and loyalty is the customer experience.
 We have entered the age of the experience economy where customers expect more than ever before.
 Brands are at battle to outperform on experience such as making the customer journey easier and delivering faster.
 The more powerful brands connect more on an emotional level with their customers by invoking feelings such as pride and accomplishment, thus challenging the value paradigm in that customers are often seeking more than functional and rational benefits.

 A positive customer experience encourages customers to spend more.
-By way of example, Amazon – a leader in experience innovation with the likes of Amazon Prime and Amazon Dash – enjoys an industry leading position on its NPS and attributes more than one third of its revenue to cross-selling.
+By way of example, Amazon – a leader in experience innovation with the likes of Amazon Prime and Amazon Dash – enjoys an industry-leading position on its Net Promoter Score (NPS), and attributes more than one third of its revenue to cross-selling.

 At least a quarter of b2b firms perform well on each step of the process towards customer experience excellence.
 The highest performance is on the first step, commitment, yet only around a half of b2b firms are committed, i.e. enthusiastic about satisfying customers and making them feel valued.
 This is alarming given that commitment is the foundation to success.
 In other words, without being committed to delighting customers, it is very difficult to deliver an excellent customer experience.